SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-adrotator-release-for-xna.markdown

                                         ).

-                                        So as part of the course of the XNA project we introduced our very own Default House Ads, which operate exactly the same as other ad providers with the added option that they can be displayed (if enabled) even when there is no network connectivity.&nbsp; in the future we also hope to enable you to update your own Ad(s) remotely.
+                                        So as part of the course of the XNA project we introduced our very own Default House Ads, which operate exactly the same as other ad providers with the added option that they can be displayed (if enabled) even when there is no network connectivity.  in the future we also hope to enable you to update your own Ad(s) remotely.